Switzerland: Federal state

 The restoration of power to the patriciate was only temporary.
 After a period of unrest with repeated violent clashes, such as the Züriputsch of 1839, civil war (the Sonderbundskrieg) broke out in 1847 when some Catholic cantons tried to set up a separate alliance (the Sonderbund).
 The war lasted less than a month, causing fewer than 100 casualties, most of which were through friendly fire.
 The Sonderbundskrieg had a significant impact on the psychology and society of Switzerland.

 The war convinced most Swiss of the need for unity and strength.
 Swiss from all strata of society, whether Catholic or Protestant, from the liberal or conservative current, realised that the cantons would profit more from merging their economic and religious interests.

 Thus, while the rest of Europe saw revolutionary uprisings, the Swiss drew up a constitution that provided for a federal layout, much of it inspired by the American example.
 This constitution provided central authority while leaving the cantons the right to self-government on local issues.
 Giving credit to those who favoured the power of the cantons (the Sonderbund Kantone), the national assembly was divided between an upper house (the Council of States, two representatives per canton) and a lower house (the National Council, with representatives elected from across the country).
 Referendums were made mandatory for any amendments.
 This new constitution ended the legal power of nobility in Switzerland.

 A single system of weights and measures was introduced, and in 1850 the Swiss franc became the Swiss single currency, complemented by the WIR franc in 1934.
 Article 11 of the constitution forbade sending troops to serve abroad, marking the end of foreign service.
 It came with the expectation of serving the Holy See, and the Swiss were still obliged to serve Francis II of the Two Sicilies with Swiss Guards present at the siege of Gaeta in 1860.

-An important clause of the constitution was that it could be entirely rewritten if necessary, thus enabling it to evolve as a whole rather than being modified one amendment at a time.
+An important clause of the constitution was that it could be entirely rewritten, if necessary, thus enabling it to evolve as a whole rather than being modified one amendment at a time.

 This need soon proved itself when the rise in population and the Industrial Revolution that followed led to calls to modify the constitution accordingly.
 The population rejected an early draft in 1872, but modifications led to its acceptance in 1874.
 It introduced the facultative referendum for laws at the federal level.
 It also established federal responsibility for defence, trade, and legal matters.

-In 1891, the constitution was revised with unusually strong elements of direct democracy, which remain unique today.
+In 1891, the constitution was revised with uncommonly strong elements of direct democracy, which remain unique today.